zrs233/ursula/README.md

 <div align="center"><img src="./ursula.png" alt="Ursula"></div><hr />

-Ursula provides a series of Ansible playbooks for installing, managing and maintaining OpenStack powered clouds.
+Ursula provides a series of Ansible playbooks for installing, managing, and maintaining OpenStack powered clouds.

 Ursula was originally created by a team at [Blue Box](https://www.blueboxcloud.com) and is